-Position the mouse pointer over the clock, and move the scroll wheel.
-Moving the scroll wheel up (⇑) increases the value shown on the clock, moving it down (⇑) decreases it.
-The step size is equal to the unit of the field you are hovering over (seconds, hours, etc.).
+With the mouse pointer over the clock, moving the scroll wheel changes the clock values.
+Moving the scroll wheel up (⇑) increases the value shown on the clock, moving it down (⇓) decreases it.
+The step size is equal to the unit of the field hovered over (seconds, hours, etc.).

 Dragging the mouse

-Position the mouse pointer over the clock, press the left mouse button and drag.
-Dragging upwards increases the value shown on the clock, dragging downwards decreases it, again with a step size equal to the unit of the field you began the drag on.
+With the mouse pointer over the clock, pressing the left mouse button and dragging also affects the clocks: dragging upwards increases the value shown on the clock, dragging downwards decreases it, again with a step size equal to the unit of the field where the drag began on.